-Here are 3 major reasons why using a cell phone or webcam is actually a really bad idea when live streaming a wedding if you care about your guest’s viewing experience.
-We’ll also discuss what alternatives are out there so you can make your guests actually feel like they were a part of your big day, and not an afterthought.
+Here are 3 major reasons why using a cell phone or webcam is actually not the best idea when live streaming a wedding if you care about your guest’s viewing experience.
+Again, it's better than nothing, but we'll discuss what alternatives are out there so you can make your remote guests actually feel like they were a part of your big day, and not a distant afterthought.

 The 3 Problems and The 3 Solutions

-Problem #1: No Zoom Lens = Poor Quality Streams.
+Problem #1: No Zoom Lens = Lower Quality Streams.

 Cell phones and webcams use wider angle lenses that leave your guests feeling “detached” from what is, by nature, an intimate event.
-Even newer mobile devices with a secondary “zoom lens” will not get you close enough unless you want to shove that phone right up in your face during your Ceremony.
-Pinch-to-zoom is not an ideal solution as it only further degrades the image.
-The more you pinch-to-zoom on a mobile device, the worse the video looks (MUCH worse than doing that on a photo!).
-And that will only be compounded by the compression put upon the video when it’s streamed live.
+Even newer mobile devices with a secondary “zoom lens” will likely not get you close enough unless you want to shove that phone right up in your face during your Ceremony.
+Im sure you're thinking, "I'll just zoom in!"
+Unfortunately, pinch-to-zoom is not an ideal solution as it is a "digital zoom" and only further degrades the image.
+The more you pinch-to-zoom on a mobile device, the worse the video looks (MUCH worse than when you pinch-to-zoom on a photo!) and remember, that degradation will only be compounded by the compression put upon the video when it’s streamed live.

 Solution: Use a Zoom Lens!

-Problem #2: Stuttering Video from an Unreliable Internet Connection.
+Problem #2: Stuttering or Pixelated Video from an Unreliable Internet Connection.

 To live stream, you need a fast, reliable internet connection.
-Leaving your stream up to your phone’s lone 4G-LTE connection or a wifi hotspot can lead to momentary hiccups in the signal which will cause your video to buffer or stutter so much that it’ll drive your viewers crazy.
+Leaving your stream up to only your phone’s single, untested 5G or 4G-LTE connection or a wifi hotspot can lead to momentary hiccups in the signal which will cause your video to buffer or stutter so much that it’ll drive your viewers crazy.
 With a cell phone or webcam, you can’t zoom in (without degrading the quality further) so you’re left seeing a lot more background.
-That may sound nice, but there’s only so much bandwidth available to resolve those wide shots properly so the result will be a pixelated mess for your viewers.
+That may sound nice, but there’s only so much bandwidth available to resolve those wide shots properly so the result will often be a pixelated mess for your viewers.

 Solution #2: Run Speed Tests and Try Network Bonding.

 So what should you do?
+Run speed tests ahead of time!
+NEVER assume that you can stream from any location just because you can go online and make a phone call without issues.
 Live streaming involves UPLOADING video live online.
 So download speeds don't matter much.
 It's the upload speeds that matter.
 Go to your venue and test your cell phone's network UPLOAD speeds while standing at the Ceremony site.
 Just google the words "Speed Test" and hit the blue button.
 Ask the venue if they have a router available that you can connect a long ethernet cable (up to 300ft) to for maximum speed and reliability.
 If not, then test available wifi speeds in addition to your cell phone's network speeds.
 Ideally, you’re looking for UPLOAD speeds of 6Mbps or more for higher quality HD streaming.
 If you're using a wireless internet connection you'll want that number to be higher since it's prone to fluctuation and network congestion vs. a more reliable and consistent ethernet connection.
 Streaming wirelessly is prone to hiccups that can cause your stream to freeze so a wired connection is always preferred whenever possible.
-Experienced Wedding Videographers that live stream will sometimes offer what is called Network Bonding as part of their live stream packages where all those available internet sources are COMBINED into one fast, reliable signal.
+However, most wedding venues won't have any wired options.
+Doesn't hurt to ask though!
+Experienced Wedding Videographers that live stream may sometimes offer what is called Network Bonding as part of their live stream packages where all those available internet sources are COMBINED into one fast, reliable signal.
 This article HERE explains in more detail why this one technique is so important specifically for live streaming weddings.
-For the DIY approach, Speedify is a simple first step, but devices like the LiveU Solo are even better.
+For the DIY approach, Speedify is a fairly simple option, but devices like the LiveU Solo are even better.
 These are the most popular solutions used by professional Wedding Videographers who specialize in Live Streaming.

 Solution #3: Connect to the Audio Mixer for audio that’s Loud and Clear!

 Getting a direct audio feed is ESSENTIAL to your Guest’s Viewing Experience.
 Poor audio leads to unhappy viewers.
-The best way to obtain great audio is to connect your camera to the sound mixer at your venue either using audio cables or wirelessly.
-You can also put your own wireless lav mics on the officiant and groom for great sound.
-Google “Camera Rental” to find many options online and in your area if you want to do it yourself.
-Most recent DSLR or Mirrorless cameras are capable of inputting this audio feed.
-And remember, professional Wedding Videographers will usually have this equipment already included in any Wedding Film Package that they offer.
+The best way to obtain great audio is to connect your camera to the sound mixer at your venue either using audio cables or wirelessly using an audio transmitter and receiver like the DJI Mic 2 which comes with adapters for professional cameras and mobile devices.
+It's A LOT easier to pull in a direct feed from the DJ at a Wedding with a professional camera vs. a cell phone.
+You can also use the DJI Mic 2's wireless lav mics on the officiant and groom for great sound.
+Sound overwhelming?
+Remember, professional Wedding Videographers will usually have this equipment already included in any Wedding Film Package that they offer.

 Conclusion